tBuLi/kingdon/docs/usage.rst

     >>> alg = Algebra(3, large=True)
     >>> alg = Algebra(8, large=False)

+A large algebra has no :ref:`multivector types <Multivector Types>`: every multivector is a :class:`~kingdon.multivector.MultiVector`.
+The k-vector constructors such as :code:`alg.vector` and :code:`alg.pseudovector` are still there, they simply construct a :class:`~kingdon.multivector.MultiVector` of the requested grade.

 For examples of large algebra's, see the OPNS section of the `teahouse <https://tbuli.github.io/teahouse>`_, which has some demos in the mother algebra :code:`Algebra(4, 4)`, 2D CSGA :code:`Algebra(5, 3)` and